JLuetzen/WebcamWidgetsSylt/README.md

 They will show you a near-time live-picture of the webcam on your homescreen.
 The livestream will start when the preview picture is tapped.

-These iPhone widgets are based on the original script from Andreas Redeker <hello@andreasredeker.de>; https://gist.github.com/andreasRedeker .

 These widgets are available including installation instructions as gists: (links shortened)

 (1) iPhone Widget 6 Webcams Sylt Shuttle / Autozug Sylt at Autoverladung Niebüll and Westerland: https://bit.ly/3dj5YcN